donkey-hotei/SLAL/README.md

 You may be wondering why anyone would write a linear algebra library on their own when so many other, and better, libraries exist for the same purpose.
 The main reason is that I wanted to learn some linear algebra and being able to tell a machine how to operate  is an excellent litmus test for one's own knowledge of a subject.
 http://en.wikipedia.org/wiki/Not_invented_here

-Library is only compatible with Python3 or greater & will likely never become backwords compatible.
+Library is only compatible with Python3 or greater & will likely never become backwards compatible.

 Matrix-Vector Multiplication
 ```python